Billy-Spearman-WCCI/RaceCarExtension/README.md

       when autowiring them, to choose one.
         * `@Primary` -- An alternative to `@Qualifier`, when one of the beans should be used unless the consuming component specified otherwise with a `@Qualifier` as part of its `@Autowired`.
+* `@Service`
+    * Today, we have web-facing components (`@Controller` and `@RestController`) which talk Thymeleaf and REST and which depend upon one or more CrudRepositories (and they indicate with stuff like `@Autowired`).
+    * But suppose there were fancier logic between the Controller and the Repository.
+(Or suppose I just wanted to divide up my program even more cleanly.)
+Then we could make a new component.
+        * This new component would depend upon one or more CrudRepositories, and the Controllers would in turn depend upon it.
+        * In such a case, we need to allow Spring to find it.
+We could probably give it a plain `@Bean` annotation or a plain `@Component` annotation, but the general term for such things that sit between components and repositories is a "Service" and Spring offers a `@Service` annotation.
+* Java programs using Spring don't have to have everything annotated for Spring.
+You can just plain classes that do stuff.
+You need Spring annotations when Dependency Injection needs to occur.
+    * But a class with only static methods (e.g. returning a fixed list of strings) doesn't need such things.
+    * We need spring annotations for classes which should have exactly one instance.
 * `@Entity` -- Marks a class as an "entity" which should be persisted in a Relational Database.
     * `@Table` -- the database table for the entity.
 Optional unless you wish to specify the name of the table or if you wish to specify secondary key(s) using the `@Index` annotation.